opitz/docker_multihost/README.md

 It will install the basic config file into
  * /etc/multihost.conf

-It will call the 'install_commands.sh' command file (see below).

 The script will then automatically open and editor and ask to update the settings in this file as this is needed to complete the setup.

-install_commands_sh
+It will then call the 'install_commands.sh' command file (see below) to finish the installation.

+install_commands.sh
 -------------------
 needs to run as superuser